sanjanayadav2005/movie-recommender/README.md

 - The Prestige

 ## 📁 Files Included
-- `movie_recommender.ipynb`: Jupyter notebook with full implementation
+- `movie_recommender.ipynb`: Google colab notebook with full implementation

 ## ✍️ Author
 Built by Jupalli Sanjana as part of Summer of AI 2025 – CodEc Technologies.